 - The auditorium, reception area, and seminar rooms are suitable for film screenings, lectures, and meetings.

-Located directed behind the museum, our renovated Carriage House is home to The Phillips Collection Center for the Study of Modern Art.
+Located directed behind the museum, our renovated Carriage House is home to the University of Maryland Center for Art and Knowledge at The Phillips Collection.
 The upstairs studio is available for receptions, meetings, dinners, and other events.

 Seated dinner: 60